HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/JSF_hasBaseURL.md

 ### Steps to enable the hasBaseURL parameter in Portlets and Themes

-The following example describes detailed steps to add the hasBaseURL parameter inside of the Portal 8.5 Theme that will be shipped by default with HCL Digital Experience.
+The following example describes the detailed steps to add the hasBaseURL parameter inside of the Portal 8.5 Theme that will be shipped by default with HCL Digital Experience.

 1. In a temporary directory create a new file (for example ExportPortal85Theme.xml) and add the following content into that file: